 Tri-focal Model of Care: Teaching and Research Aged Care Services

 The Tri-focal Model of Care: Teaching and Research Aged Care Services project has been funded through the DoHA Teaching and Research Aged Care Services (TRACS) - Aged Care Workforce Fund.
-It involves the implementation of the Tri-focal Model of Care education program in five residential aged care facilities within three health care organisations (Cabrini, Southern and Western District Health Services) located in metropolitan and rural Victoria.
+It involves the implementation of the Tri-focal Model of Care education program in five residential aged care facilities within three health care organisations (Cabrini, Monash Health and Western District Health Services) located in metropolitan and rural Victoria.